BoMarconiHenriksen/virtual_server_attack/lecture_notes/03_write_a_shell_script_for_vagrant/README.md

 Save the file.
 Attention!
 For some reason the OS sometimes comment out the line so if the connection does not work check this file.

+To prevent the hosts entries from being commented out by Bitdefender 2016 do the following:

+In the main Bitdefender interface click on the human icon (from the upper right corner) and choose General Settings > Advanced tab > "Scan hosts file" button.

 ##### Add an ubuntu box to your system
 Create a new folder and add an ubuntubox.
 ```